DudxJs/TheBestMusicIDs-Hub/README.md

 **My track disappeared from the list.**
 Tracks banned or made private by Roblox are flagged automatically and stop playing — the card shows the reason.

-**Can I use `TMI:GetPlaylist` outside of the open app?**
+**Do I need to open the full app to use the Developer API?**
-Yes — loading the script returns the TMI interface even without opening the GUI, letting you consume playlist data from your own script.
+No — the API file is completely separate from the main loader.
+It never opens the interface, downloads UI modules, or asks for a key; it only fetches playlist data.

 ---